 Australia is big.
 If you’re used to traveling in Asia or Europe, then you might forget how far things are away from each other.

 The best way to get around and explore the best waterfalls in Cairns is to have your own car or transport.
-If you don’t have a car, you can find good deals by using Rentalcars.com.
+If you don’t have a car, you can compare the best local prices by using Rentalcars.com.

-While I understand that won’t be possible for everyone, you simply won’t be able to visit them all without one.
-However, if you’re looking to see some of the best waterfalls on a single day-tour from Cairns, then the one below offers the best bang-for-buck.
+While I understand that that won’t be possible for everyone, you simply won’t be able to visit them all without your own means of transport.
+However, if you’re looking to see some of the best waterfalls on a single day-tour from Cairns, then the one below offers the best bang-for-buck in my opinion.